I think we certainly will do more radio, it's just a matter of time and opportunity.

 The first Act consists primarily of material from the first four Fits, with the story rushing through really very quickly.
 The Vogons announce the demolition of Earth and it is demolished immediately.
-The Book then states that Deep Thought was created to discover the answer to Life, the Universe and Everything, followed by a scene featuring Deep Thought as it completes this task.
-This leads into the Earth's creation to find the Question to fit the Answer of 42 and that Earth was demolished at the time of readout mentioned.
+The Book then provides an explantion, stating that Deep Thought was created to discover the answer to Life, the Universe and Everything, followed by a scene featuring Deep Thought as it completes this task.
+This leads into the Earth's creation as a computer designed to find the Question to fit the Answer of 42 and that the Earth's demolition took place just before the time of readout.

 Most of the scenes with Arthur and Ford set on the Vogon spacecraft are retained.
 The emphasis on the importance of towels comes much earlier than in the radio series.
 Zaphod Beeblebrox is not mentioned until 35 minutes in, in other words he and Trillian do not appear in the first quarter of the live show at all.

-They then led to Magrathea and the first half ends with Arthur, Ford, Zaphod and Trillian exploded after being shot by the Galactic Police who are out to recover the stolen spaceship.
+The all travel to Magrathea and the first half ends with Arthur, Ford, Zaphod and Trillian being exploded after being shot by the Galactic Police who are out to recover the stolen spaceship.

 Ghastly.
 It is all absolutely ghastly.

 The second half begins with coughing Vogons reporting that the Earth has reappeared due to it being in a plural zone.
-Arthur is diverted to Agrajag's cave, Ford is in the Megadodo Publications' Hitchhiker's Guide Building on Ursa Minor, which has new owners.
-Ford rescues Zaphod from an artificial reality.
+Arthur is diverted to Agrajag's cave, Ford is in the Megadodo Publications' Hitchhiker's Guide Building on Ursa Minor, which has new owners and he rescues Zaphod from an artificial reality.

 When Ford, Zaphod and Arthur all think they are dead, they are teleported by their Babel fish, who can use the same method of transportation (continuous probability transference) as dolphins who left the earth before its destruction.
 The Babelfish returned to the same probability arc on the pico-moment before certain death.